When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Bingo!

-As you can see, it takes fewer hops and time for a data packet to reach the "Turkish" server from a location in the Netherlands than the capital of Turkey.
-So it's obvious the VPN server is actually located in the Netherlands.
+As you can see, it takes a few hops and time for a data packet to reach the "Turkiye" server from a location in the UK than the capital of Turkey.
+Hence, your last location is Turkey.

 Just to be 100% sure you got the right location, run one final ping test.
 Use this tool since it will ping the server from multiple geo-locations.
 Just copy-paste the URL or IP and click Go.